William Wood Crump: Career

 After graduating from the College of William & Mary, Crump was admitted to the Virginia bar in 1840.
 A Democrat, he often delivered speeches on the subject of "States Rights" and supported John C. Calhoun for president in 1844, as well as the annexation of Texas.
 He later supported James Polk and Lewis Cass.
 The Virginia General Assembly in 1851 elected Crump Judge of the Circuit Court of Richmond to succeed John S. Caskie, who had resigned.
 However, the new Virginia Constitution of 1851 changed the judicial system to permit popular election of judges the following year, and his position was terminated.
 Although Crump only served a short time, he was thereafter referred to as "Judge Crump".
 Crump also served many years on the board of trustees of his alma mater, beginning in 1853, and eventually became President of its Board of Visitors.

 In the 1850 U.S. Federal census for Henrico County, Crump owned 13 slaves: five children, 6 adult men and two women.
 In the 1860 Federal census for Henrico County, Crump's name appears on several different pages, suggesting that he hired out his slaves.

 During and after the American Civil War, Crump supported slavery and the Confederate States of America.
 He served as a civilian Judge Advocate, and became assistant Secretary of the Treasury and administered day-to-day functions of the Treasury, During the evacuation of Richmond, Crump was responsible or taking a small amount of money into Washington, some of which he later provided to Mrs. Varina Davis when fleeing Union patrols.
 President Andrew Johnson granted him amnesty on June 26, 1865.

 After the war, upon the resignation of fellow lawyer Peachy R. Grattan as one of the City's representatives (part-time) in the Virginia House of Delegates, Crump succeeded to the position.
 He was not, however, re-elected, but resumed his law practice full-time.
 He also was elected in 1875, but like Grattan years earlier, only served one of the sessions.
 Crump was among 20 prominent men who posted the bond for former Confederate President Jefferson Davis in 1867 after he was indicted for treason.
 He also was among the prominent speakers on April 29, 1870 at the memorial following the disastrous balcony collapse at the Virginia Supreme Court, and the following year helped gather funds for survivors of the Great Chicago Fire.
 Crump also participated in several sensational trials: defending former Confederate soldier Jeter Phillips who was accused of murdering his wife in Hanover, Thomas Judson Cluverius for the murder of his cousin in Richmond, and litigation concerning John Randolph's will.

 Final years, death and legacy

 Judge Crump died in Richmond on February 27, 1897, nearly six years after his wife.
-He is buried with her (as well as near his parents and their children) in the family plot at Richmond's historic Shockoe Hill Cemetery.